A few remarks on orthogonal polynomials: Introduction and notation

-It should be stressed that the presented above approach of treating first $n$ elements of the sequence $\left\{ p_{j}\left( x\right) \right\} _{j\geq -1}$ as a $(n+1)-$vector a result of certain matrix multiplication is very fruitful although not original.
-Traces of it appear in \cite{Bre80} or \cite {Chih79} and can be traced even earlier.
-Its relation to Choleski decomposition of the moment matrix and inverse of moment matrix are also not original.
+It should be stressed that the presented above approach of treating first $n$ elements of the sequence $\left\{ p_{j}\left( x\right) \right\} _{j\geq 0}$ as a $(n+1)-$vector being the result of multiplication of matrix $\mathbf{ \Pi }_{n}$ by vector $\mathbf{X}_{n}$ is very fruitful although not original.
+Traces of it appear in \cite{Bre80} or \cite{Chih79} and can be found even earlier.
+Its relation to Choleski decomposition of the moment matrix and its inverse are also not original.
 However such view appears in the literature as 'yet another possibility' of looking on the main result.
 In this paper this approach is a basic tool to get known results and new ones mostly concerning connection and linearization formulae.

-Most of our results concern the so called "truncated moment problem" that is we in fact assume that we know finite number (say $2n+1$ including moment or order $0)$ of moments of some distribution.
-That is in many cases the assumption that the matrix $\mathbf{M}_{n}$ exists for all $n$ will not be needed.
-Then we derive $n+1$ polynomials $\{p_{i}\}_{i=0}^{n}$ that are mutually orthogonal, we find coefficients of expansion of $x^{i}$ in terms of these polynomials as well as we derive all of the so called linearization coefficients i.e. coefficients of the expansions $p_{i}(x)p_{j}(x)$ in polynomials $\{p_{i}\}_{i=0}^{n}$ for all $i+j\leq n.$
+Most of our results concern the so called "truncated moment problem" that is we, in fact, assume that we know finite number (say $2n+1$ including moment or order $0)$ of moments of some distribution.
+That is, in many cases, the assumption that the matrix $\mathbf{M}_{n}$ exists for all $n$ will not be needed.
+Then, without using Gram--Schmidt procedure, we derive $n+1$ polynomials $\{p_{i}\}_{i=0}^{n}$ that are mutually orthogonal, we find coefficients of expansion of $x^{i}$ in terms of these polynomials as well as we derive all of the so called linearization coefficients i.e. coefficients of the expansions $p_{i}(x)p_{j}(x)$ in polynomials $ \{p_{i}\}_{i=0}^{i+j}$ for all $i,j\geq 0.$